flyingcircusio/doc/src/guide/networking/connecting.rst

 Using a private OpenVPN server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a resource group has an OpenVPN server available (:ref:`nixos-external_net`
+If a project has an OpenVPN server available (:ref:`nixos-external_net`
 role), tunneling through a VPN connection may be a convenient alternative.